 The specific admissions provisions relating to credit, non-credit, and oversubscribed programs at the College are as follows:

 Admission to Credit Degree Programs Entering students receive assistance in selecting courses based on placement test results and academic advising.
 All students seeking a degree must complete a basic skills assessment, unless exempted.
+Students who test below the sixth grade level must consult with Adult Literacy Services.
 New students are required to consult with an academic advisor individually, in a group, and/or on-line to select courses based on their educational goals and academic skill level.
 Supportive services are available to help students succeed academically.

 Students who are 16 years or older and can benefit from the learning experience at the college as well as students under the age of 16 with exceptional academic ability are admitted to credit programs.
-Those individuals who meet any of the following criteria and are pursuing a degree qualify for admission to developmental or college-level coursework and programs at HCC:
+Those individuals who meet any of the following criteria and are pursuing a degree, certificate or a letter of recognition qualify for admission to developmental or college-level coursework and programs at HCC: